 - 1) No later than three (3) months after execution of this Agreement, RCAC shall release a Request for Qualifications (RFQ) to develop a list of qualified consultants that will assist with project environmental review work. - 2) No later than two (2) months after execution of this Agreement, RCAC shall develop, with input from SNC and HCD, Fund Tool Kit which will contain a manual with associated support documents required for the BUF Economic Development and Public Fund Programs.
-This Biomass Utilization Fund Tool Kit will be submitted to the Department for review and approval. - 3) No later than one (1) month after completing the BUF Tool Kit, RCAC shall begin marketing, accepting, and screening financial assistance applications from potential BUF developer(s). - 4) No later than June 30, 2023, RCAC shall have one (1) BUF project with General Conditions Clearance and loan conditions completed and be prepared to close on the NDR financial assistance. - No later than June 30, 2023 2025, RCAC shall create and submit to HCD the program manual for enter into an agreement with SNC to administering the Healthy California Forest program.
-These program funds will be revolved from BUF loan repayments and shall be used for investments in biomass or wood processing infrastructure or enterprises to increase forest resilience, primarily in the Sierra Nevada Region of California.
-When funds become available to launch the Healthy California Forest program, RCAC will connect with SNC to explore any partnership opportunities on the program that may be beneficial. - 6) No later than April 30, 2025 August 30, 2025, RCAC shall have provided Completion Reports for all CDBG-NDR funded projects, which documents each BUF project's eligible activity, costs and national objective.
+This Biomass Utilization Fund Tool Kit will be submitted to the Department for review and approval. - 3) No later than one (1) month after completing the BUF Tool Kit, RCAC shall begin marketing, accepting, and screening financial assistance applications from potential BUF developer(s). - 4) No later than June 30, 2023, RCAC shall have one (1) BUF project with General Conditions Clearance and loan conditions completed and be prepared to close on the NDR financial assistance. - 5) No later than June 30, 2023, RCAC shall enter into an agreement with SNC to administer the Healthy California Forest program.
+These program funds shall be used for investments in biomass or wood processing infrastructure or enterprises to increase forest resilience, primarily in the Sierra Nevada Region of California. - 6) No later than April 30, 2025, RCAC shall have provided Completion Reports for all CDBG-NDR funded projects, which documents each BUF project's eligible activity, costs and national objective. - 7) Per Exhibit A, Section 29, all proposed CDBG-NDR work on BUF projects must be completed by June 30, 2025, including meeting public benefit and national objective standards, unless a project-specific waiver has been granted by HCD to extend the completion deadline. - B. Penalties